johnblakey/rivers-simple-frontend/README.md

 Simple HTML, CSS, TypeScript for rivers website <https://rivers.johnblakey.org/>

+## TODO

+- Create production version that is minified

 ## Setup TypeScript Project

 Summary: plan to use the MDN recommended toolchain and coding style for beginners